HEATSTROKE CAN KILL, AND FAST

 If a pet begins exhibiting any of these signs, contact a veterinarian immediately.

 There are instances where flea treatment was incorrectly applied to cats causing illness and death.
-DO NOT APPLY PRODUCTS MEANT FOR DOGS ON CATS, AND DO NOT APPLY CAT FLEA PRODUCTS TO DOGS, AND FOLLOW DIRECTIONS CONCERNING THE VOLUME AND MANNER OF APPLICATION!
+It is vitally important you not use products meant for only dogs on cats, as well as ensuring your are following instructions properly concerning volume and manner of application.
 Read the directions carefully PRIOR to application, not during application.
 The application of improper flea products, low-quality flea products, or products applied incorrectly, can cause internal damage or death to your pet.
 Always consult a veterinarian before purchasing and applying flea products.

 In our areas there always seems to be some sort of festival or event going on.
 The numerous fireworks displays scheduled, as well as other crowded outdoor events are no places for dogs.
 Extremely hot weather, paired with immense crowds of people and strange noises and scents, heightens the stress level for many animals; the repetitive, exploding sound of fireworks is enough to make even the calmest animal frantic and sometimes aggressive.
 Your pet’s body is closer to the asphalt and can heat up much more quickly.
 The hot pavement can also burn unprotected, sensitive paw pads.